-The School's investment in capital assets, as of June 30, 2020, amounts to \$294,780 (net of accumulated depreciation).
-This investment in capital assets includes leasehold improvements, furniture, fixtures and equipment, and audio-visual materials and computer software.
+Due to the implementation of GASB 87 Leases, the School has recorded a right to use asset for the lease of its facilities of \$15,927,951 net with accumulated amortization and a right-to-use liability of \$16,515,570.
+The School's investment in capital and right to use assets, as of June 30, 2022, amounts to \$16,202,557 (net of accumulated depreciation and amortization).
+This investment in capital assets includes leasehold improvements, furniture, fixtures and equipment, and audiovisual materials and computer software.